-Students need to identify a major and complete the required admission courses for that major.
+Students intending to transfer to a UC campus will need to identify a major and complete the required admission courses for that major.
 MiraCosta has articulation agreements with most UC campuses.
 These agreements, which can be viewed at www.assist.org, tell students which courses at MiraCosta can satisfy a major requirement at a specific UC campus.
-The UC transfer course agreement, which is a listing of all courses from MiraCosta that transfer to any UC campus for major, general education or elective units, can also be viewed at www.assist.org.
+The UC transfer course agreement, which is a listing of all courses from MiraCosta that transfer to any UC campus for major, general education, or elective units can also be viewed at www.assist.org.